yuri-schmaltz/Wan2GP/docs/LORAS.md

 2. Launch WanGP
 3. In the Advanced Tab, select the "Loras" section
 4. Check the loras you want to activate
-5. Set multipliers for each lora (default is 1.0)
+5. Set multipliers for each lora (default is 1.0 if multiplier is not mentioned)

+If you store loras in the loras folder once WanGP has been launched, click the *Refresh* button at the top so that it can become selectable.

 ### Lora Multipliers